Epstein guards to skirt jail time in deal with prosecutors - WTMJ

 The prison workers, Tova Noel and Michael Thomas, were accused of sleeping and browsing the internet instead of monitoring Epstein the night he took his own life in August 2019.

-They were charged with lying on prison records to make it seem as though they had made required checks on the financier before he was found in his cell Aug.
-10. New York City’s medical examiner ruled Epstein’s death a suicide.
+They were charged with lying on prison records to make it seem as though they had made required checks on the financier before he was found in his cell.
+New York City’s medical examiner ruled Epstein’s death a suicide.

 As part of the deal with prosecutors, they will enter into a deferred prosecution agreement with the Justice Department and will serve no time behind bars, according to a letter from federal prosecutors that was filed in court papers Friday.
 Noel and Thomas would instead be subjected to supervised release, would be required to complete 100 hours of community service and would be required to fully cooperate with an ongoing probe by the Justice Department’s inspector general, it says.